madelinecr/averyada.github.io/_posts/2013-06-10-intermediate-seeding-rtorrent.markdown

 title: Automating Rtorrent - A Seedbox Guide
 layout: post
 ---
-Intermediate Torrenting: Running a Seedbox

-A seedbox is a nice step up from a normal torrent client if you've decided you want to get more serious about contributing back to your swarms.
-I personally run an rtorrent instance on my home Debian server which I've automated to a fair degree, which lets me seed files 24/7.
-I use this mostly for linux distributions, such as the [ArchLinux ISO][archiso], so that I can help contribute to the health of these open source projects.
+A seedbox is a nice step up from a normal torrent client if you want to get more serious about contributing back to your swarms.
+I personally run an rtorrent instance on my home Debian server.
+I've automated it to a fair degree, which lets me seed files 24/7.
+I use this mostly for linux distributions, such as the [ArchLinux ISO][archiso], so that I can help indirectly contribute to the health of these open source projects.

 I see a lot of people set up home services like this in a rather haphazard fashion, running a daemonized process as their administrative user and giving it